dacharyc/prfocus-website/content/en/docs/pull-requests/inactive-prs.md

 When a PR receives updates again, it moves out of the **Inactive PRs** dashboard and back into your Repository Dashboard and All Repositories Dashboard.

 If you change the value of the `Days until inactive` setting to a longer time interval, PR Focus recalculates whether PRs should be inactive and moves any PRs that no longer meet this setting.
 In this case, PR Focus moves inactive PRs back into your Repository Dashboard and All Repositories Dashboard.

-## Configure Days until inactive

-The amount of time that a PR should remain in your Repository Dashboard and All Repositories Dashboard is a global setting you can configure from your **User Profile**.

-The default time interval at which a PR becomes inactive is 30 days.

-You can set this for any number of days.

-To configure the `Days until inactive` setting:

-1. Select **User Profile** in the PR Focus sidebar
-2. You'll see an "Inactive/Archive" section with the current values for the `Days until inactive` setting and `Days until archive` setting.
-Change the number of days.

-PR Focus automatically saves your changes, and recalculates whether the status of any PRs currently marked inactive should change.